 Does Six Flags Have a Water Park? | Easily Explained

-There are dozens of different Six Flags locations in the United States, and some have water parks and others don't.
+There are dozens of different Six Flags parks in the United States, with some having water parks while others don't.

 Which Six Flags Have a Water Park?

-There are 8 Six Flags parks that also have a water park, in the name of Hurricane Harbor or White Water.
+8 Six Flags parks also have a water park, in the name of Hurricane Harbor or White Water.
 However, there are also 5 individual Six Flags water parks across the country.

 Six Flags Parks With a Water Park

-For those considering a Six Flags Annual pass, you should know that admission to the water parks are included with this pass.
+For those considering a Six Flags Season Pass, you should know that admission to the water parks depends on which pass you purchase.

-Six Flags That Are Only a Water Park
+Six Flags Parks That Are Only Water Parks

 - Hurricane Harbor Splash Town